What is the best time to get pregnant?

 For over a decade, we at InVia Fertility Specialists have focused our resources on a single mission-helping couples create their families.
 As specialists in fertility, we are innovators and leaders, focused on the most important part of our practice - our patients.
 Call us today at 847-884-8884, or click here to schedule your consultation.

-No. Infertility affects about one in seven couples.
+No. Infertility affects about one in eight couples.
 There are many causes of infertility.
 Approximately 35% of the time, the cause of the infertility will be related to the female.
 In another 35% of cases, the infertility will be related to the male.
 In 20% of couples, there will be a combined problem.
 Finally, 10% of infertility is "unexplained."
 This means we do not understand the cause, not that there is no cause.

 Unexplained infertility can often be successfully treated.
 In fact, treatments for unexplained infertility are frequently as effective as treatments in couples where the cause of the infertility is known.